codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

   * To overcome this limitation, we need to use the semantic and syntactic features of previous words to predict the features of the next word.
     * [Using a (lower dimensioned) feature representation also allows for a context that contains many more previous words (e.g. 10).]

-<h3>Lecture 4e: Dealing with a large number of possible outputs</h3>
+### Lecture 4e: Dealing with a large number of possible outputs
 * embed words in 2D, 2 approaches (see green Staples notebook or pdfs)
   * NN to predict logit
   * tree-based approach (Minih, Hinton 2009)